Bertha Isaacs: Awards and honours

 In 1974, Isaacs was granted the honorary title of Dame Commander of the Order of the British Empire.
 The award marked the first time the honour had been given to a Bahamian woman.
 The following year, Isaacs was honoured by the Bahamas Lawn Tennis Association when they created an annual award bearing her name.
 The Dame Bertha Isaacs trophy is awarded at the Commonwealth Caribbean Lawn Tennis Championship to the female player who has demonstrated the highest standard of court behavior, quality of play and sportsmanship.

 Death and legacy

 Isaacs died in August 1997 in Nassau, Bahamas.
 In 2012, to commemorate the 50th anniversary of women gaining the vote in the Bahamas, a series of stamps was issued featuring prominent women's rights activists.
 Isaacs's likeness appears on the 70 cent stamp.

-Her great-grandson is former Bahamian Major League Baseball player and current San Francisco Giants First Base Coach Antoan Richardson who wears the number 00, representing her birth year to honor her legacy.
+Her great-grandson is former Bahamian Major League Baseball player and current New York Mets First Base Coach Antoan Richardson.
+In his previous coaching stop with the San Francisco Giants he wore the number 00, representing her birth year to honor her legacy.
 She was also the sister-in-law of Bahamian lawyer and politician Sir Kendal Isaacs.
+Her grandson is Justice Jon Isaacs, the current President of the Supreme Court of The Bahamas.